 The abiding focus of his thought, research, writing, and teaching is the critique of system.

-Largely the same range obtains in his teaching, which includes courses on the cultural and political history of Munich from its founding to the present; early modern German cultural history; "Baroque"; "Goethe"; "Age of Goethe"; "Nietzsche"; "Thomas Mann: Stories of Six Decades"; "Freud"; a Freshman Seminar on "Literal Looking: What We See in Art"; and two courses in the Harvard College Program in German Education — "The Ethics of Atheism: Marx, Nietzsche, Freud" and "Repression and Expression: Sexuality, Gender, and Language in Fin-de-siècle Literature and Art."
+Largely the same range obtains in his teaching, which includes courses such as "Baroque," "Goethe," "Nietzsche," "Thomas Mann: Stories of Six Decades," "Freud," a Freshman Seminar on "Literal Looking: What We See in Art," and two courses in the Harvard College Program in German Education — "The Ethics of Atheism: Marx, Nietzsche, Freud" and "Repression and Expression: Sexuality, Gender, and Language in Fin-de-siècle Literature and Art."
 He has also taught a European Studies Seminar on the Post-Wall German politics of cultural production and two Graduate Seminars in General Education.

-"Nietzsche and the Ethics of Atheism," Harvard Club of Boston
+"Nietzsche and the Ethics of Atheism," Harvard Club of Boston, University of Lund, Sweden